-Macro flash – are usually highly performance, they are able to provide adjustable light for different angles.
+Macro flash – are usually high performance.
+They can provide adjustable light for different angles.
 The macro flash can shoot continuous or flash, which gives you maximum control over light power and direction that is essential in capturing image details.

 Please keep in mind that this will not work with the reverse ring technique.
-As in this specific case you are reversing the lens to attach them to the camera through the medium of the reverse ring.
+As in this specific case, you are reversing the lens to attach them to the camera through the medium of the reverse ring.
 In which situation, the side of the lens to which we refer when we talk about the ”diameter of the lens” (the location where the ring flash must be mounted) is now already used.

 Studio flashes are designed to give the photographer absolute lighting control for their pictures.

-Usually much higher powered than flashguns, can be used with diffusers and/or reflectors for directing the light as needed.
+Usually, much higher-powered than flashguns can be used with diffusers and/or reflectors for directing the light as needed.

 In the end …

-It is easier and better for your financial life to acquire something later in time, when you decide you need extra gear, than to buy staff in the beginning and come later to the conclusion that you have never had a use for that.
-I did that and lost some money…
+It is easier and better for your financial life to acquire something later in time when you decide you need extra gear than to buy stuff in the beginning and come later to the conclusion that you have never had a use for that.
+I did that and lost some money.

 Please ask below if you need more information, or comment with anything you may want to add.
-I am always happy to help and to learn from your experience, if you’re happy to share too.
+I am always happy to help and to learn from your experience if you’re happy to share too.
 Thanks for reading through the end!